Whitehawk F.C.: Isthmian League

 The Hawks again spent only one season in the Isthmian League Premier Division, this time being relegated on the final day of the 2018–19 season.
 After a poor start to the 2020–21 season in the Isthmian League South East Division, Ross Standen was appointed manager on 1 November 2020, with former Brighton & Hove Albion player Stuart Tuck as his assistant.
 In April 2022, with the Hawks Isthmian League status not secure, former Haywards Heath Town boss Shaun Saunders was appointed first team manager with four games of the season left.
 They were promoted back to the Premier Division in the 2022–23 season, defeating Hythe Town 1–0 in the play-off final.
 After a 9th place finish back in the Isthmian Premier League, Saunders stood down to be replaced by Ross McNeilly, who resigned after just 13 matches to be replaced by his assistant David Altendorff.
 He stepped down shortly afterwards when Saunders returned as manager in November 2024.
-The club finished 16th in the 2024-25 Isthmian League Premier Division, earning 49 points from their 42 matches.
+Jay Lovett was appointed manager in June 2026, with Saunders moving into a Director of Football role.

 Club officials

 Whitehawk FC remains an unincorporated members' association.
-The club has seen relative success since 2007, when local businessmen John Summers and Peter "Ned" McDonnell were appointed joint vice-chairmen, with Whitehawk playing in the Sussex County League at the time.In 2012, they were named joint chairmen.
+The club has seen relative success since 2007, when local businessmen John Summers and Peter "Ned" McDonnell were appointed joint vice-chairmen, with Whitehawk playing in the Sussex County League at the time.
+In 2012, they were named joint chairmen.
 In 2014, the club's first season in Conference South after consecutive promotions, Jim Collins was appointed chairman, with plans to further improve the club's operations off the field.
 John Summers took over as chairman for the start of the 2015–16 season and oversaw the most successful season in the club's history, reaching the second round of the FA Cup and the National League South playoffs.
 He stood down just over a year later, with General Manager Nigel Thornton stepping in on a temporary basis.
 Steve Allen became chairman in August 2017 with Andy Schofield taking over the role in October 2019.
 John Summers and Peter McDonnell were appointed joint vice-chairmen again during the 2022–2023 season and then joint chairmen in July 2024.